Ongole: Economy

 Agriculture is the primary industry of Ongole.
 The city is a major center for tobacco trading in Andhra Pradesh.

-Ongole bulls (ఒంగోలు గిత్తలు) are a breed of oxen that are exported to many countries.
+Ongole bulls are a breed of oxen that are exported to many countries.
 The Brahman bull in the United States, is an off breed of the Ongole.
 Ongole Island, in Malaysia, holds many Ongole oxen.
 The population of Zebu off-breed descended animals in Brazil, which contain a large Ongole component, was over 100 million in 1995.
 The original breed of Ongole stud bulls are found in a small region around Ongole town between the Gundlakamma and Musi rivers.